microsoft/QuantumLibraries/README.md

 This repository contains open-source libraries for the [Quantum Development Kit](https://docs.microsoft.com/en-us/quantum/?view=qsharp-preview):

-- **[Docs/](./Docs)**: Additional documentation for developing on the libraries and samples.
+- **[Docs/](./Docs)**: Additional documentation for developing on the libraries.
 Please see [QDK online documentation](https://docs.microsoft.com/quantum/) for online documentation.
 - **[Canon/](./Canon)**: Q# sources used to implement [the canon](https://docs.microsoft.com/quantum/libraries/intro) portion of the Q# standard library.
 - **[Chemistry/](./Chemistry)**: Q# and C# sources used to implement a library for [quantum chemistry](https://docs.microsoft.com/quantum/libraries/chemistry) and Hamiltonian simulation.
-- **[LICENSE](./LICENSE.txt)**: Terms of use and license details for the Quantum Development Kit libraries and samples.
+- **[LICENSE](./LICENSE.txt)**: Terms of use and license details for the Quantum Development Kit libraries.

 ## New to Quantum? ##

-See [introduction to quantum computing](https://docs.microsoft.com/quantum/quantum-concepts-1-intro) provided with the Quantum Development Kit.
+See the [introduction to quantum computing](https://docs.microsoft.com/quantum/quantum-concepts-1-intro) provided with the Quantum Development Kit.

 ## Getting Started ##

-The libraries provided in this repository are built using [.Net Core](https://docs.microsoft.com/en-us/dotnet/core/) and the [Quantum Development Kit](https://docs.microsoft.com/en-us/quantum/?view=qsharp-preview).
+The libraries provided in this repository are built using [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) and the [Quantum Development Kit](https://docs.microsoft.com/en-us/quantum/?view=qsharp-preview).
 Please see the [installation guide](https://docs.microsoft.com/quantum/quantum-installconfig) for how to get up and running.